Practical randomness amplification and privatisation with implementations on quantum computers: Idea of the protocol

 \subsection{Randomness post-processing}

-The third and last step consists of \textit{extracting} the private randomness that has been certified in the outcomes of the quantum device.
+The third and final step consists of \textit{extracting} the private randomness that has been certified in the outcomes of the quantum device.
 This step is performed by a classical computer.
 The outcomes of the quantum device, which are only partially private and random, are processed by algorithms on the classical computer together with a fresh string from the imperfect RNG.
-The function of these algorithms, or \textit{extractors}, is to transform the partially random and private strings into an output that is provably near-perfect.
+The function of these algorithms, or \textit{extractors}, is to transform the partially random and private strings into a shorter output that is near\nobreakdash-perfect.